-Reads and adheres to the Southern DHB vision, values, policies and procedures while representing the organisation in a committed manner and projects a positive image of Southern DHB.
+Reads and adheres to the Te Whatu Ora Southern vision, values, policies and procedures while representing the organisation in a committed positive manner.

 Presents self in a tidy and professional manner and adheres to policy - ID badge citing designation worn on person.